 Bryce Canyon Paintbrush

-This is a rare member of the figwort family that grows only in the Bryce Canyon National Park region.
+A rare member of the figwort family, this flower only grows in the Bryce Canyon National Park region.
 It was first described from specimens found in the park.
 This species of paintbrush is one of the smallest of the genus, seldom growing more than 6 inches tall.
-It is pale to deep fuchsia in color.
+It can range from pale to deep fuchsia in color.

 This species of paintbrush can be found on the rocky soil along the Peekaboo Trail, Queen's Garden Trail, and the Fairyland Trail.